codeigniter4/CodeIgniter4/user_guide_src/source/libraries/throttler.rst

     :param string $key: The name of the bucket
     :param int $capacity: The number of tokens the bucket holds
     :param int $seconds: The number of seconds it takes for a bucket to completely fill
-    :param int $cost: The number of tokens that are spent for this action
+    :param int $cost: The number of tokens that are spent on this action
     :returns: TRUE if action can be performed, FALSE if not
     :rtype: bool